The general rule is that California employers cannot take away wage payments.1 This includes sales commissions that have been earned.2

 A commission is a payment that an employee earns for completing a specific task.
 Employers can pay their workers a sales commission when the employee completes a sale on the employer’s behalf.

-Sales commissions are often a percentage of a sale or a contract.
-This makes them a common incentive that employers use to drive sales.
+Sales commissions are often a percentage of a sale or contract, making them a common incentive for employers to drive sales.

-The pay of some positions, like the job of an outside salesperson or sales representative, is solely on a commission basis.
-Others pay a salary, plus a bonus for earned commissions.
+Some positions, like those of an outside salesperson or sales representative, pay solely on a commission basis.
+Others pay a salary plus a bonus for earned commissions.

-Many states define commission as a form of wages.
-California is one of them.8 This provides additional legal protections for workers making a commission in a given pay period.
+Many states define commission as a form of wage, California being one of them.8 This provides additional legal protections for workers making a commission in a given pay period.

 What if I was fired?